People

 Faculty ProfileEmail Dr. Fantini

 Sergio Fantini is Professor of Biomedical Engineering at Tufts University.
-Professor Fantini's research focus is in biomedical optics, and specifically in diffuse near-infrared spectroscopy and imaging of biological tissues.
-His research laboratory has ongoing projects aimed at non-invasive functional imaging of the brain, the assessment of cerebral microcirculation, and the development of novel instrumentation for optical mammography.
+Professor Fantini's research interests are in biomedical optics, specifically in diffuse near-infrared spectroscopy and imaging of biological tissue.
+His research laboratory has ongoing projects aimed at the development of techniques for non-invasive functional imaging of the brain, the assessment of cerebral and skeletal muscle perfusion, and quantitative tissue oximetry.
 Together with Professor Irving Bigio, he has co-authored a textbook on "Quantitative Biomedical Optics" for Cambridge University Press.

 Lab Members